AFRY + Gapminder

 – Jonas Gustavsson, CEO of AFRY

-Gapminder and AFRY have a common goal: to identify misconceptions and to raise awareness when it comes to the major challenges of our time.
+Gapminder and AFRY have a common goal: to identify misconceptions and raise awareness of the significant challenges of our time.
 By doing so we want to make the world a better place.

 As part of this collaboration, a new knowledge test has been developed with questions about sustainable development.
-The purpose of the test is to increase the general knowledge when it comes to social, economical and environmental sustainability.
+The purpose of the test is to increase the general knowledge of social, economical, and environmental sustainability.

 When you know better – you do better.